shifabanu/LeetCode/README.md

-# LeetCode Problems for practice
+# LeetCode Problems

 The repository solely focusses on the logic behind the solution to the questions.
-The code is not available for all the problems.
+Code is not available for all the problems.
 I will be writing the code later.